ubccr/ccrdocs/pages/cloud/using.md

     You must be on the UB campus or connected to the [UB VPN](https://buffalo.edu/ubit) from off campus in order to access CCR's portals

-From the [The LakeEffect Web Console](https://dashboard.cloud.ccr.buffalo.edu), you will need to authenticate using the CCR OpenID Connect option with your CCR username, password and otp.
+From the [The LakeEffect Web Console](https://dashboard.cloud.ccr.buffalo.edu), select CCR OpenID Connect option and authenticate using your CCR account.
+Don't have an account? [see here](../getting-access.md)

 ![](../images/cloud/openid.png)

-For more information about logging in with two-factor authentication enabled click [here](../getting-access.md).

 After a successful login, you will be redirected to your project **Overview** in the LakeEffect Dashboard: